selectedtech/site/README.md

 You can find our webinars on:
 - [YouTube](https://www.youtube.com/channel/UC06iQ_SyfdKsveFmKwFtC4Q)

-And the audio only podcasts on:
+And the audio-only podcasts on:
 - [iTunes](https://podcasts.apple.com/at/podcast/selectedtech-podcast/id1474533334)
 - [Overcast](https://overcast.fm/itunes1474533334)
 - [Castro](https://castro.fm/itunes/1474533334)